bpbond/dataprov/README.md

 **???**
 * `mergeProvenance(a, b)` - merge provenance of b into that of a.
 Ugh.
 Useful?
 * `print.dataprov()` - no, this would just be printing of data.frame
+* Could offer an option to save `x` each time the provenance is updated?
+Not a version 1.0 feature I don't think